 Upper Cervical Chiropractic and Recovery from Concussions

 When a head injury occurs, a neck injury often accompanies it.
 A misalignment of the C1 and C2 can actually cause many symptoms of a concussion and also make healing difficult.
-Post-concussive symptoms may be the result.
+As a result, post-concussive symptoms may occur.

 An upper cervical chiropractor uses diagnostic imaging to locate and precisely measure an upper cervical misalignment.
 Then a gentle adjustment is used to correct the problem.
 This can give the body the opportunity it needs to heal, perhaps providing long-term relief from many of the symptoms noted above.
 If you have suffered a concussion, contact an upper cervical chiropractor near you to schedule a consultation.